WaleedMuslem/ADL1_Quiz/Documents/Functional_Specification.md

 Choose an answer - The function that checks weather the chosen option is the right one by comparing it to the answer that is stored in the database.

 ## UI Plan
+The interface will be a not so complicated one, a simple login screen and logout and sign up and Search and a dashboard that will have buttons such as: About, Contact Us.

 ![UI plan](../image/UI.jpg "UI plan")